-The School of the Arts provides the highest level of education in order to forge the next generation of visual and performing artists, arts managers, and citizens devoted to the arts.
+The School of the Arts provides the highest level of education in order to forge the next generation of visual and performing artists, arts managers and entrepreneurs, and citizens devoted to the arts.
 Students are prepared for careers in their fields and are inspired to be engaged and innovative contributors to society.
 The prestigious faculties in the Conservatories of Dance, Music, and Theatre Arts, and the School of Art+Design cultivate, nurture, and prepare students through rigorous and comprehensive studio practice informed by theoretical, conceptual, and historical study.
-The professional degree programs (BFA, MusB, MFA, MM) challenge students to be reflective and articulate, productive and entrepreneurial, and creative and innovative practitioners of their respective art forms.
+The professional degree programs (BFA, MusB, MA, MFA, MM) challenge students to be reflective and articulate, productive and entrepreneurial, and creative and innovative practitioners of their respective fields.
 The BA and BS programs provide an overview of contemporary research methods and cultural theory, history, and studio practice in a broad liberal arts context designed to introduce students to creative, analytic, and critical thinking.
 In addition, the School of the Arts offers students in other disciplines exposure to the practice of the arts through specialized courses in studio practice.

 Academic Organization and Degrees